 How can you be sure you can trust a particular journal?
 Follow the checklist at thinkchecksubmit.org to make sure you choose trusted journals for your research.

-The RCUK and HEFCE policies applies to 'research papers' which are defined as articles published in peer-reviewed academic journals or published conference proceedings, and don't currently apply to books, monographs or other forms of research outputs (although extra credit can be gained for the post-2014 REF by depositing other outputs).
+Both the UKRI and Research England policies applies to 'research papers' which are defined as articles published in peer-reviewed academic journals or published conference proceedings, and don't currently apply to books, monographs or other forms of research outputs (although extra credit can be gained for the 2021 REF by depositing other outputs).
 Wellcome Trust policy refers to journal articles, monographs and book chapters.

-Research papers funded by RCUK must include a statement on how the underlying research materials can be accessed.
+Research papers funded by UKRI must include a statement on how the underlying research materials can be accessed.
 Research Data may have different requirements - see further details.

-- The policy applies to all research papers whose work was fully or partially funded by RCUK (past, current and future grants) being submitted for publication from 1 April 2013
+- The policy applies to all research papers whose work was fully or partially funded by UKRI (past, current and future grants) being submitted for publication from 1 April 2013

 - All publications must be available on Open Access within six months of the publication date with the exception of AHRC and ESRC funded papers which initially have a 12 month period in which to be made available